solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 - `Wallet` - a specified address used to pay for and sign transactions

-The `Provider` is then able to send transactions to the Solana blockchain on behalf of a `Wallet` by including the wallet’s signature to outgoing transactions.
+The `Provider` is then able to send transactions to the Solana blockchain on behalf of a `Wallet` by including the wallet's signature to outgoing transactions.
 When using a frontend with a Solana wallet provider, all outgoing transactions must still be approved by the user via their wallet browser extension.